Lithgow Small Arms Factory Museum

 In 2006, Ron Hayes donated a magnificent handgun collection, including duelling flintlocks, ladies muff pistols and hand engraved masterpieces.
 The diversity is fascinating even for those with no firearms interest.

-We are acquiring additional buildings.
+They are acquiring additional buildings.
 The ex-General Machine Shop (built 1923) is being readied for future displays.
-In the meantime, we are more than happy to accompany visitors across the lawn to see this beautiful old building that houses our historic machinery collection.
+In the meantime, they are more than happy to accompany visitors across the lawn to see this beautiful old building that houses their historic machinery collection.